makgyver/fluke/docs/examples/run.md

 ```

 where `<EPOCHS>` is the number of epochs to train the model (default is 0).
 If not specified (=0), the number of epochs are calculated according to the algorithm configuration.
 Specifically, `EPOCHS = n_rounds * eligible_perc * local_epochs`, but in any case no less than 100.
+The hyper-parameters related to the server are ignored in this case.

 ## `fluke-get`